jlaundry/Client-Email-Security-RFC/README.md

 Clients SHOULD localise messages to End-users in their preferred language.

 Clients SHOULD provide configuration options for End-users, to control additional security controls based on the threat and confidence markings.

-## Signatures & Trusted Source list

-It is common practice for organisations to use seperate services for email gateway/filtering, and email mailboxes/delivery.

-This presents a challenge to mailbox/delivery services, who need to ensure that messages displayed, and in particular the free-text m= field, is accurate and comes from a source explicitly trusted by the End-user's organisation.

-Following the convention set by DKIM,

-Clients MAY validate the Client-Email-Security header, and SHOULD disregard any Client-Email-Security header which is not signed, or have an invalid signature.

-Servers MUST validate the Client-Email-Security header, and MUST reject any Client-Email-Security header which is not signed, has an invalid signature, or has a signature from an untrusted source.

 ## Other uses